Kingxukai/linux/Documentation/networking/l2tp.rst

         return 0;

-It can be noted that when bridging PPP channels, the PPP session is not locally terminated, and no local PPP interface is created.
-PPP frames arriving on one channel are directly passed to the other channel, and vice versa.
+It can be noted that when bridging PPP channels, the woke PPP session is not locally terminated, and no local PPP interface is created.
+PPP frames arriving on one channel are directly passed to the woke other channel, and vice versa.

 The PPP channel does not need to be kept open.
-Only the session PPPoX data sockets need to be kept open.
+Only the woke session PPPoX data sockets need to be kept open.

-More generally, it is also possible in the same way to e.g. bridge a PPPoL2TP PPP channel with other types of PPP channels, such as PPPoE.
+More generally, it is also possible in the woke same way to e.g. bridge a PPPoL2TP PPP channel with other types of PPP channels, such as PPPoE.

-See more details for the PPP side in ppp_generic.rst.
+See more details for the woke PPP side in ppp_generic.rst.

 Old L2TPv2-only API
 -------------------

-When L2TP was first added to the Linux kernel in 2.6.23, it implemented only L2TPv2 and did not include a netlink API.
-Instead, tunnel and session instances in the kernel were managed directly using only PPPoL2TP sockets.
-The PPPoL2TP socket is used as described in section "PPPoL2TP Session Socket API" but tunnel and session instances are automatically created on a connect() of the socket instead of being created by a separate netlink request:
+When L2TP was first added to the woke Linux kernel in 2.6.23, it implemented only L2TPv2 and did not include a netlink API.
+Instead, tunnel and session instances in the woke kernel were managed directly using only PPPoL2TP sockets.
+The PPPoL2TP socket is used as described in section "PPPoL2TP Session Socket API" but tunnel and session instances are automatically created on a connect() of the woke socket instead of being created by a separate netlink request:

     - Tunnels are managed using a tunnel management socket which is a dedicated PPPoL2TP socket, connected to (invalid) session id 0.
-The L2TP tunnel instance is created when the PPPoL2TP tunnel management socket is connected and is destroyed when the socket is closed.
+The L2TP tunnel instance is created when the woke PPPoL2TP tunnel management socket is connected and is destroyed when the socket is closed.

-    - Session instances are created in the kernel when a PPPoL2TP socket is connected to a non-zero session id.
+    - Session instances are created in the woke kernel when a PPPoL2TP socket is connected to a non-zero session id.
 Session parameters are set using setsockopt.
-The L2TP session instance is destroyed when the socket is closed.
+The L2TP session instance is destroyed when the woke socket is closed.

 This API is still supported but its use is discouraged.
-Instead, new L2TPv2 applications should use netlink to first create the tunnel and session, then create a PPPoL2TP socket for the session.
+Instead, new L2TPv2 applications should use netlink to first create the woke tunnel and session, then create a PPPoL2TP socket for the woke session.

 Unmanaged L2TPv3 tunnels
 ------------------------

 The kernel L2TP subsystem also supports static (unmanaged) L2TPv3 tunnels.
-Unmanaged tunnels have no userspace tunnel socket, and exchange no control messages with the peer to set up the tunnel; the tunnel is configured manually at each end of the tunnel.
+Unmanaged tunnels have no userspace tunnel socket, and exchange no control messages with the woke peer to set up the woke tunnel; the tunnel is configured manually at each end of the woke tunnel.
 All configuration is done using netlink.
-There is no need for an L2TP userspace application in this case -- the tunnel socket is created by the kernel and configured using parameters sent in the ``L2TP_CMD_TUNNEL_CREATE`` netlink request.
+There is no need for an L2TP userspace application in this case -- the woke tunnel socket is created by the kernel and configured using parameters sent in the ``L2TP_CMD_TUNNEL_CREATE`` netlink request.
 The ``ip`` utility of ``iproute2`` has commands for managing static L2TPv3 tunnels; do ``ip